Abdulmoiz-Ahmer/Development-Guide-Lines/CSS.md

 **
 **Naming****

 As with variables, always use singular naming for readability.
-Use kebab-case.
+Use kebab-case or even bem model(https://getbem.com/introduction/).

 **Good:**